UFO Sightings Before Airplanes: Ancient UFO Encounter in Stralsund, Germany (1665): Was It an Extraterrestrial Dogfight or a Natural Sky Event?

 Noticing the similarity in shape between a hat and a disc, it can be said that what we now call a flying disc may have been described as a flying hat by people in the past— probably referring to the same phenomenon.

-Perhaps most unsettling is the physical aftermath experienced by the witnesses, whose mysterious illness hints at possible radiation exposure or psychological trauma, phenomena not uncommon in contemporary UFO encounters.
-While the story may reflect purely symbolic, or even religious interpretations rooted in the 17th century, it remains a fascinating case within the context of modern UFO phenomena that is very actual even today.
+Perhaps most unsettling is the physical aftermath experienced by the witnesses, whose mysterious illness hints at possible radiation exposure or psychological trauma, not uncommon in contemporary UFO encounters.
+While the story may reflect purely symbolic, or even religious interpretations rooted in the 17th century, it remains a fascinating case within the context of modern UFO phenomena that is very relevant even today.

 0 Comments